polypoly-eu/polyPod/docs/tech-roadmap.md

 ## Build system

-While good old `build.js` has served us well so far, we are planning to investigate alternative options.
+1. While good old `build.js` has served us well so far, we are planning to investigate alternative options.
 The main thing we are missing are incremental builds, but the developer experience could also be better.

-We are planning to publish all the packages and documentation relevant for Feature development separately, so that it won't be necessary to deal with the polyPod repository in order to build a Feature.
+2. We are planning to publish all the packages and documentation relevant for Feature development separately, so that it won't be necessary to deal with the polyPod repository, and its build system, in order to develop a Feature.

 ## Platform